timeyyy/orchestra.nvim/README.md

 call OrchestraAddPath(s:current_file)
 ```

 We can now customize the behavior of our script.
-For the moment we only `Ostinato` which is just autocmds.
+For the moment we only have `Ostinato` which is just autocmds.

 ```VimL
 call Ostinato('CursorMovedI', 'flap.wav')